MrAtiF/cinderella/README.md

+# THIS REPOSITORY IS NO LONGER USED ON TRADEGECKO.COM AND CAN BE SAFELY DELETED

 # Cinderella
 This repo aims to provide a more efficient, clean and collaborative way of writing and editing CSS for **TradeGecko's Marketing Website**.